rek990/crochet-counter/README.md

 ## Resuming Work and Making Updates

-Once the user retrieves their saved data, they are able to update their row counts and then save the updated row count, keeping the row count on their project current.
+Once the user retrieves their saved data and updates their row counts, they can save the updated row count, keeping the row count on their project current.

 ![Update](https://github.com/rek990/crochet-counter/blob/main/RCDemoUpdateWork20220812.gif)